 Jill H., Pinterest comment

-Serve Gluten Free Sourdough Bread With:
+Serve Gluten-Free Sourdough Bread With:

-If you havenโ€™t eaten a lot of sourdough bread or are looking for some ideas on what to serve it with, here are a few tasty ideas:
+If you haven’t eaten a lot of sourdough bread or are looking for some ideas on what to serve it with, here are a few tasty ideas:

-• Roasted Chicken – Place pieces of roasted chicken and cheese (if you can tolerate dairy) and toss them under the broiler until it is hot and the cheese is bubbly.
+- Roasted Chicken – Place pieces of roasted chicken and cheese (if you can tolerate dairy) and toss them under the broiler until hot and the cheese is bubbly.
 Add toppings and enjoy.
 So good!

-• Bread Crumbs – You can dry the loaf of sourdough bread and turn it into bread crumbs.
-It will go lovely in any recipe that requires bread crumbs, and the flavor is terrific.
-Try this delicious Gluten Free Meatloaf recipe!
+- Bread Crumbs – You can dry the loaf of sourdough bread and turn it into bread crumbs.
+It will go lovely in any recipe that requires breadcrumbs.
+Try this delicious Gluten-Free Meatloaf recipe!

-If you love gluten free bread, you will want to try these Gluten Free Cheddar Herb Muffins recipes, too.
+If you love gluten free bread, you will want to try these Gluten-Free Cheddar Herb Muffins recipes, too.
 They are so light and fluffy.
 Also, these Paleo Biscuits are delicious and perfect for anyone who needs to be grain-free!

 Sadie’s Original Recipe:

 Here is the recipe that Sadie gave me back in 2014, untweaked.
-Several readers still use this recipe, so I wanted to include this in my article.
+Several readers still use this recipe, so I wanted to include it in my article.
 This is the quote from Sadie, who used a millet, rice, and sorghum flour blend.
 The salt and xanthan gum are not used in the starter but in the bread:

-1. Mix equal parts of the flour of your choice and water.
+- Mix equal parts of the flour of your choice and water.
 Avoid using pure starches like tapioca, corn, or potato starch.

-2. Leave it in a bowl at room temperature, covered by a towel.
+- Leave it in a bowl at room temperature, covered by a towel.
 Add a little more flour and a little more water every 8-12 hours (2-3 times per day).

-3. After 3-5 days, the mixture should start to smell sour and have some bubbles.
+- After 3-5 days, the mixture should begin to smell sour and develop bubbles.
 Congratulations, you’re almost there.

-4. Once your mixture is bubbling, add a little bit to your bread mix.
+- Once your mixture is bubbling, add a little bit to your bread mix.
 Do not use any yeast.
 Let this rise for at least 12 hours.

-5. Once the dough has risen, it will be your sourdough starter!
+- Once the dough has risen, it will be your sourdough starter!
 Use a little bit of this dough in a fresh batch of dough.

-6. You’ll be impressed at how vigorous your sourdough can be.
+- You’ll be impressed at how vigorous your sourdough can be.

-7. Always save a cup or so of your last dough to use as a starter in your next batch.
+- Always save a cup or so of your last dough to use as a starter in your next batch.

-8. Keep it in the fridge, and be sure to “feed” it with fresh water and your blend of flour from the bread recipe at least once a week, but twice if you can.
+- Keep it in the fridge, and be sure to “feed” it with fresh water and your blend of flour from the bread recipe at least once a week, but twice if you can.

-If you want to try another great sourdough recipe, give this Gluten Free Sourdough Bagels recipe a try!
-If you want to make incredible gluten free bread quicker, try my delicious Gluten Free Bread Machine Bread recipe!
-If you have discard to use up, try my Gluten Free Sourdough Discard Biscuit recipe!
+If you want to try another great sourdough recipe, give this Gluten-Free Sourdough Bagels recipe a try!
+If you want to make incredible gluten free bread quicker, try my delicious Gluten-Free Bread Machine Bread recipe!
+If you have discard to use up, try my Gluten-Free Sourdough Discard Biscuit recipe!

 Love This Recipe?